Getting Ready for Fall

 I’m looking forward to having some non-heat stressed plants growing for a change!

-Posted on August 8, 2012, in Garden Thoughts, Working in the Garden and tagged fall, fall garden, herbs, indoor seeds, leeks, lettuce, onions, radicchio, seed starting.
+Posted on August 8, 2012, in Around the Garden, Working in the Garden and tagged fall, fall garden, herbs, indoor seeds, leeks, lettuce, onions, radicchio, seed starting.
 Bookmark the permalink.
 2 Comments.